abd1007/NaiveBayesScikit/README.md

-- Naive Bayes Algortihm using scikit learn library
+- Implementing Naive Bayes and Random Forest Algorithm using Scikit-Learn library
-- This is just a simple algorithm for NaiveBayes using Scikit-learn